Meet Jeff Rasley, Fellow Global Debaucherer

 A last love to mention is reading.
 Marcel Proust’s Remembrance of Things Past was as great an adventure as climbing Himalayan peaks.

 What inspired you to begin traveling?

-Growing up in a small town, which was pretty culturally homogenous, gave me a secure sense of self, but created a desire to get out and see the world.
+I grew up in a small town, which was pretty culturally homogenous.
+It gave me a secure sense of self, but I wanted to get out and see the world.

 Where all have you been?

 In this hemisphere, I’ve been in every U.S. state, except North Dakota, and I’ve traveled fairly extensively through Mexico and Canada.
 I’ve visited most of the Caribbean Islands, usually on diving trips.
 Been to Nepal and India 13 times on trekking or climbing expeditions, and have seen a few other countries in Southeast Asia.
 I’ve traveled extensively in Europe, the United Kingdom, and Ireland.
 I especially enjoyed kayaking and diving in Palau and Tonga.
 I’ve also traveled at the top and bottom of Africa—Morocco and South Africa.

 I fell in love with the mountains and the culture of the mountain villages the first time I trekked the Everest Base Camp Trail in 1995.
 My wife said I was manifesting midlife crisis symptoms after turning 40, and she suggested I try trekking therapy.